 What Should I Consider Before Buying a Franchise?

 Among the points IFA recommends for investigation are:

-What Are the Key Subjects in the Franchise Agreement?
+What are the Most Important Sections in the Franchise Agreement?

 A good relationship between the franchisor and franchisee is critical for the success of both parties.
 Since franchising establishes a business relationship for years, the foundation must be carefully built by having a clear understanding of the franchise program.